EURECA

 Main Subject:

-Small group of purchase to increase local production and consumption
+Coordinating collective small-scale purchases to enhance local production and consumption

 Description:

-Fuori di Zucca is a social promotion association (APS) in the historic center of Perugia that was born in 2016 from an idea of the NGO Tamat realized in collaboration with the association Fiorivano le Viole.
-Fuori di Zucca's goal is to promote the concept of food sovereignty by fostering the direct producer-consumer relationship, respect and fair pay for those working in the production chain, ethical and sustainable productions, sharing information on the food-health relationship, and social cooperation.
+Fuori di Zucca, established in 2016 as a social promotion association (APS) in Perugia's historic centre, emerged from an idea by the NGO Tamat in collaboration with the association Fiorivano le Viole.
+Its mission is to advocate for food sovereignty by promoting direct relationships between producers and consumers, fair compensation along the production chain, ethical and sustainable practices, and sharing information on the connection between food and health, fostering social cooperation.

 Read More